Scalr/terraform-scalr-migrate-tfc/README.md

 ## Contributing

 1. Fork the repository
-2. Create your feature branch
+2. Create a feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a new Pull Request
+5. Create a Pull Request

 ## License